LLM-Guided Search for Deletion-Correcting Codes

-Table~\ref{table:reset} summarizes the results for numbers of functions \( R \in \{300, 600, 1.2K, 2.4K, 5K\} \) stored before an island reset, with a fixed temperature of \( T = 0.1 \) and a sampling period of \( P = 30K \).
-Varying \( R \) does not improve performance beyond the configuration with \( R = 1.2K \) in the grid search over temperature.
-Figure~\ref{grid:reset} shows the evolutionary trajectories for different values of \( R \).
-With \( R = 300 \), an optimal priority function is found after 251,359 processed functions, with 18.2\% stored at termination.
-With \( R = 600 \), an optimal function is found after 196,756 processed functions, with 19.9\% stored.
-When \( R = 2,400 \) or \( R = 5K \), no optimal function is found within 400K processed, and the fractions of stored functions are 19.2\% and 19.6\% , respectively.
+For $R \in \{300, 600, 1.2K, 2.4K, 5K\}$, with $T = 0.1$ and $P = 30K$, varying $R$ does not improve performance beyond $R = 1.2K$.
+With $R = 300$, we find a priority function that constructs optimal code sizes on all search instances after $\sim$251K iterations, with 18.2\% stored at the end of the search.
+With $R = 600$, we find such a function after $\sim$197K iterations, with 19.9\% stored.
+When $R = 2.4K$ or $R = 5K$, we do not find such a function within 400K iterations, with 19.2\% and 19.6\% stored, respectively.

-We also experiment with dynamically decreasing the LLM sampling temperature to balance exploration and exploitation.
-The temperature is initialized at \( 0.94 \) and decreases as more functions are stored on the island from which the prompt is sampled, reaching zero at \( D \in \{5K, 10K, 20K, 50K\} \) stored functions.
-Similar to reducing the temperature for sampling clusters as more functions are stored, decreasing the LLM sampling temperature makes token sampling more deterministic over time, promoting the exploitation of higher-scoring function examples in prompts.

-Table~\ref{table:dynamic} summarizes the results for dynamically decreasing the LLM sampling temperature for different values of \( D \).
-While this approach slightly increases the number of executable functions, it does not improve search efficiency in finding an optimal priority function with fewer functions processed compared to a fixed temperature.
-Figure~\ref{grid:dynamic} shows the evolutionary trajectories.
-With \( D = 5K \), an optimal priority function is found after 246,639 processed functions, with 22.6\% stored at termination.
-When \( D = 10K \), \( 20K \), or \( 50K \), no optimal function is found within 400K processed, with 21.1\%, 17.2\%, and 21.4\% stored, respectively.
+We also experiment with dynamically decreasing the LLM sampling temperature to balance exploration and exploitation during the search.
+The temperature starts at $0.94$ and decreases as more functions are stored on the island from which the prompt is sampled, reaching zero at $D \in \{5K, 10K, 20K, 50K\}$ stored functions.
+While this approach slightly increases the number of executable functions, it does not improve search efficiency compared to a fixed temperature.
+With $D = 5K$, we find a priority function that constructs optimal code sizes on all search instances after $\sim$247K iterations, with 22.6\% stored at termination.
+When $D = 10K$, $20K$, or $50K$, we do not find such a function within 400K iterations, with 21.1\%, 17.2\%, and 21.4\% stored, respectively.